artmg/macUP/network.md

 ### Wireless

+Try holding ⌥ (Option / Alt) key whilst clicking on the wireless icon in your toolbar

 ```
-# show your wireless interfaces
+# show your wifi interfaces
 networksetup -listallhardwareports

 # show the wifi networks available